coreyjs/nhl-api-py/README.md

 # NHL-API-PY

-## This is updated with the new, also undocumented, NHL API.
-More endpoints will be flushed out and completed as they
+## This is being updated with the new, also undocumented, NHL API.

-are discovered.
+More endpoints will be flushed out and completed as they are discovered.
 If you find any, please submit a PR.